 In order to help patients to cope with withdrawal, they will be given appropriately controlled medication as part of the detox process.
 There is no medication that prevents all withdrawal symptoms, but some types of medication can help to ease anxiety and depression, enable sufficient sleep, and counteract as many other problems as possible.

 Research has shown that supportive and compassionate care is just as important as medication in enabling successful detox and the best possible outcomes for patients.

 Side Effects Of Detox

 The process of drug detox can be painful and dangerous.
-This is why medical detox is so important.
-Detox with medical supervision allows patients to detox in a safe and comfortable environment.
+This is why supervised detox is so important.
+Detox with supervised detox supervision allows patients to detox in a safe and comfortable environment.
 The extent of supervision is different in inpatient and outpatient rehab.

-A medically supervised detox prevents dangerous complications of drug and alcohol withdrawal.
+A supervised detox prevents dangerous complications of drug and alcohol withdrawal.

-Although medical detox limits the symptoms of withdrawal, some are unavoidable.
+Although supervised detox limits the symptoms of withdrawal, some are unavoidable.
 Some of the most common side effects may include:

 - Nervousness or anxiety

 - Body discomfort

 - Mood swings